MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/database-modernization.md

 ---
 # Modernize database in the cloud

 Modernize your databases in the cloud.
 The path you choose depends on where you're starting from and where you want to go.
-Below, you will find guidance on what to do and how to do it.
+Below, you'll find guidance on what to do and how to do it.

 There are solutions for: